 Next, the Caster plaintiffs turn to the totality of the circumstances.
 They begin with several proportionality arguments.
-See id. at 19-20.
+See id, at 19-20.
 First, they argue that Black Alabamians are disproportionately under-represented in the Plan, because they comprise 27% of the population of the state but have an opportunity to elect a representative of their choice in only 14% of the congressional districts.
 See id. at 19; Tr.
-432. Second, they argue that white Alabamians are over-represented because 86% of congressional districts are majority-white, but white Alabamians comprise only 63% of the population; they also argue that even if Alabama were to draw a second majority-Black congressional districts would be majority-white.
+432. Second, they argue that white Alabamians are over-represented because 86% of congressional districts are majority-white, but white Alabamians comprise only 63% of the population; they also argue that even if Alabama were to draw a second majority-Black congressional district, this circumstance would persist, because 71.5% of congressional districts would be majority-white.
 See Caster Doc.
 56 at 19-20; Tr.
 432-33.
 And third, they argue that under the Plan, less than one-third of Alabama's Black population resides in a majority-Black district, while 92% of Alabama's non-Hispanic white population resides in a majority-white district.
 See Caster Doc.
 48 ¶ 28; Tr.
 431.